Easy Nigerian Oha Soup

 Dry fish (or smoked fish / stockfish) 200 g Washed, deboned if needed

-Ogiri (fermented locust bean) 1–2 tablespoons Adds deep umami flavor
+Ogiri (fermented locust bean) 1 teaspoon Adds deep umami flavor

-Crayfish (ground) 2–3 tablespoons Enhances smoky, nutty taste
+Crayfish (ground) 1 cup Enhances smoky, nutty taste

-Pepper (fresh or dried) to taste Scotch bonnet / cayenne / red pepper
+Pepper (fresh or dried) 10 whole Scotch bonnet / cayenne / red pepper

-Step‑by‑Step Instructions on How to Cook Oha Soup (Ofe Oha).
+Step‑by‑Step Instructions on Quick Nigerian Oha Soup (Ofe Ora)

 Cocoyam-preparation